 Art theory has to be easy to explain, easy to follow and intuitive, with some spark of irreverence.

 What makes certain paintings more memorable?
 An urgent need to capture memory from a distorted point of view.
 Reminiscence is not precision and truth in art is not skill and life-like accuracy.
-Inaccessible worlds and forgotten histories are about paintings that makes them memorable.
+Inaccessible worlds and forgotten histories are about paintings that turns you to stone.
 Borderline art must be more worth remembering than a picture of Alois Alzheimer.

 The last sentence is the section in an art web site where hippocampal neurons are gravely remembered.
 This is an intriguing reminder that in neuronal art we should always be careful of giving a simple answer.
 Art helps to retard the ageing process because brainy artworks have more grey matter, you should do that, it’s fun.
 We dilate our sense of time to get more information.